AzurasTsar/Cubulus_Alpha/README.md

 # Cubulus_Alpha
-Early alpha build for my first Unity game Cubulus
+Early pre-alpha build for my first Unity game Cubulus, a synthwave-themed endless runner

 Windows Installation Instructions: Download Cubulus[Version#].zip and UnityPlayer.dll to the same directory, extract Cubulus.zip to it and run Cubulus.exe

-'Classic" mode is in very early stage of development, 'Endless' mode is fully functional.
+'Classic" mode is in very early stage of development and currently unplayable, 'Endless' mode is fully functional.
 I will be updating this often as I make more progress on it.
 Plan to improve UI, add more features and randomization, and try to make a more dynamic experience in the future.

 Goal: (Classic) (WARNING: UNFINISHED) Go through all the (as-of-yet uncompleted) levels!
 (Endless) Make it as far as you can without dying!
 Avoid the cubes continuously spawning or get a pill and smash them!